 You can reduce latency by identifying bottlenecks with your data solutions that could slow down your cloud services.
 The best way to go about this is by running tests that identify latency levels.
 Advanced troubleshooting tools, including ping, traceroute and SNMP monitoring can help as well.

 A successful cloud data integration process considers the needs of your on-premise solutions, the advantages of cloud migration and ways to combine the two to optimize your business operations.
-Following these practices will protect your data, improve your scalability and enhance your ability to use data to bolster your company’s productivity.
+Following these data integration best practices will help you protect your data, improve your scalability and enhance your ability to use data to bolster your company’s productivity.